-The PX-Motion feature lets you migrate your applications and data between clusters.
-By using PX-Motion, you can get the benefits of portability for your data-rich workloads in a manner that works with Kubernetes.
-In a single command, PX-Motion moves Kubernetes-based application specifications, configuration, and Portworx volumes from one cluster to another.
+The Migration with Stork on Kubernetes feature lets you migrate your applications and data between clusters.
+By using Migration with Stork on Kubernetes, you can get the benefits of portability for your data-rich workloads in a manner that works with Kubernetes.
+In a single command, Migration with Stork on Kubernetes moves Kubernetes-based application specifications, configuration, and Portworx volumes from one cluster to another.

 - Augment capacity: Free capacity on critical clusters by evacuating lower priority applications to secondary clusters.